mlanza/ai-literacy/201/05-tools.md

 They shrink the gap between idea and action.

+## Where the Brain Lives

+There’s one wrinkle worth clearing up.

+So far, we’ve described tools as **invisible hands** — optional extensions that let a chatbot act on your behalf.
+In ChatGPT, this is literally true: the model (the “brain”) lives at the center, and tools are bolted on around it.
+The LLM hosts the tools.

+But the reverse is happening too.

+You’ve probably seen LLMs showing up *inside* apps — in Word, Excel, Notion, or even airline websites.
+In those cases, the tool is the host.
+The LLM is embedded, often invisibly, to power a smart feature or chat-based assistant.

+This can seem like a contradiction — but it’s really a matter of perspective.

+Whether the tool hosts the brain or the brain hosts the tools, the outcome is the same: **language becomes the interface.**

+The difference is just who’s in charge of the environment.

+* In ChatGPT, the LLM is the main actor.
+Tools extend its reach.
+* In Office or Notion, the app is the main actor.
+The LLM supports its features.

+Brains are the new kid on the block — and they’re showing up everywhere.
+Sometimes they’re center stage.
+Sometimes they’re backstage.
+But they’re still shaping the performance.

 ## Tools Aren’t Just Gadgets — They’re Gateways

 Tools aren’t just extra features bolted onto the AI — they’re **access points**.
 A tool includes two things: